RESEARCH & DEVELOPMENT

 Advanced Tactile Imaging, Inc. is committed to pursuing innovations in women healthcare.
 We are working to address the needs in characterization of the diseased conditions and soft tissues in surgery, prediction of treatment outcome and treatment options.
 Our efforts are focused on development and validation of techniques that could potentially lead to safe and effective cure.

-The main goal of this project is to develop a cost-effective device for detecting conditions leading to spontaneous preterm delivery to save children’s lives by directing such women to preventive clinical treatment.
+The main goal of this project is to develop a cost-effective device for detecting conditions leading to spontaneous preterm delivery to save children’s lives.

 This project targets the development of a new laparoscopic probe for quantitative tissue characterization in urogynecological surgery.

 The objective of the study is to identify new clinical markers for earlier detection and characterization of female pelvic floor disorders under regular physical load in military relative to a civilian cohort for the same age group.